-WHEREAS, PatientFi has developed a program that allows healthcare providers to offer payment plans to patients who want to finance healthcare goods and/or services they obtain from the Provider (the "Program").
-The Program uses cloud-based tools and a web-based system administered by PatientFi (the “System”) through which the healthcare providers may offer various payment options to patients, including: (1) closed-end installment loans (each, a “Loan”) offered by PatientFi to patients; (2) open-end revolving line of credit accounts (each, a “Revolving Account” and collectively with Loans, “Loan Agreements”) offered by PatientFi to patients; (3) unsecured retail installment contracts between healthcare providers and patients (each, a "RIC" or a "Patient Contract") that may be purchased and serviced by PatientFi; and (4) other options that PatientFi may offer over time (collectively, “Credit Products”);
+WHEREAS, PatientFi and/or its Affiliates have developed programs that allow healthcare providers to offer payment plans to patients who want to finance healthcare goods and/or services they obtain from the Provider (the "Program").
+The Program uses cloud-based tools and a web-based system administered by PatientFi and/or its Affiliates (the “System”) through which the healthcare providers may offer various payment options to patients, including: (1) closed-end installment loans (each, a “Loan”) offered by PatientFi to patients; (2) open-end revolving line of credit accounts (each, a “Revolving Account” and collectively with Loans, “Loan Agreements”) offered by PatientFi to patients; (3) unsecured retail installment contracts between healthcare providers and patients (each, a "RIC" or a "Patient Contract") that may be purchased and serviced by PatientFi; and (4) other options that PatientFi may offer over time (collectively, “Credit Products”);

 WHEREAS, the Provider desires to enter into this Master Provider Agreement with PatientFi to provide these payment options to its patients pursuant to the terms of this Agreement and the Provider is requesting Program access and a System license;